FEATURED OTTAWA PERSONAL INJURY CASE

 Nearly 4 years after his accident, Kyle was referred by a friend to Thomson, Rogers.
 By this time, Kyle was in a desperate financial situation and his life was in turmoil.
 Despite the fact that Kyle was involved in a single-vehicle accident, Darcy Merkur, a partner at Thomson Rogers, decided to take on Kyle’s case.
 Kyle did not have a tort claim (a lawsuit against another person), so Thomson, Rogers advanced a catastrophic accident benefit claim through his no-fault accident benefit insurer.

 Through their efforts, the lawyers at Thomson, Rogers succeeded in forcing Kyle’s accident benefit insurer to fund hundreds of thousands of dollars in further treatment to get Kyle’s recovery back on track.
 They also forced the insurer to pay Kyle over $70,000* in past-due “non-earner benefits” that he was entitled to.

 With access to further rehabilitation therapy and treatment, as well as the much needed financial resources, Kyle was able to get his life back.
-With Thomson, Rogers’ involvement in this case, Kyle was able to seek out and obtain full-time employment, become involved in a healthy romantic relationship and start his own family.
+With Thomson, Rogers’ involvement, Kyle was able to seek out and obtain full-time employment, become involved in a healthy romantic relationship and start his own family.
 Ultimately, Thomson, Rogers settled Kyle’s accident benefit claim for in excess of a million dollars to ensure that Kyle would have access to life-long treatment and long-term financial support.*

 *Past results are not necessarily indicative of future results and the amount recovered and other litigation outcomes will vary according to the facts in individual cases.